| Gauntlet: Dark Legacy Online Strategy

 facing.
 The unusable junk shows what you destroyed.
 Next time,

 you'll know what NOT to do.
+NEVER ignore the hint scrolls.

 Unlike the false hint scrolls from the Gauntlet of yore, all